SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 To install the Extension for Chrome, open the browser page for Extension and turn Developer mode on.

 1. Open the browser page for Extension per below as shown in [Installing Extension](#installing-extension).
-2. Turn on Developer mode toggle switch to enter Developer mode.
+2. Turn on Developer mode toggle switch to enter Developer mode.
 3. Reboot Chrome and open the browser page for Extension again.
 4. Click `Load unpacked` and select `ChOWDER/chrome_extension_for_webrtc` directory, then the Extension is going to be installed.